gcksd/gck/pages/2006_edition/about-the-college/principals-page/principal.md

 # Principal

-## Dr. Aravind Krishnan K.
+## Dr. Ananthapadanabha A. L.

-Address
+   Associate Professor of Geology & Principal-in-Charge

+Address: principal@gck.ac.in